Random phase approximation-based local natural orbital coupled cluster theory: Conclusion

 \section{Conclusion}

-In this work, we have developed RPA as a promising alternative to MP2 as the low-level theory within the LNO-CC framework, by leveraging the drCCD formulation of RPA.
-Our numerical benchmarks on noncovalently bound molecules, molecular solids, and bulk metals demonstrate that RPA-derived natural orbitals are of comparable quality to their MP2-based counterparts for describing short-range electron correlation.
-In contrast, composite energy corrections based on RPA and the closely related SOSEX approximation systematically outperform those based on MP2, with particularly pronounced improvements for metallic systems as the TDL is approached.
-These results highlight the critical importance of a judiciously chosen low-level theory for the practical performance of fragment embedding and local correlation methods.
+In this work, we have developed RPA and the closely related SOSEX as promising alternatives to MP2 as the low-level theory within the LNO-CC framework by leveraging the drCCD formulation of RPA.
+Our numerical benchmarks on noncovalent molecular complexes and crystals, reaction barrier heights, and bulk metals demonstrate that RPA- and SOSEX-based LNO-CC closely match the performance of their MP2-based counterpart at the LNO-CCSD(T) level.
+At the LNO-CCSD level, in contrast, external energy corrections based on RPA and SOSEX systematically outperform those based on MP2, yielding markedly faster convergence toward the canonical coupled-cluster limit.
+The improvement is particularly pronounced for metallic systems as the TDL is approached, and is also clearly evident for noncovalent interactions and barrier heights.
+These results identify RPA and SOSEX as compelling alternatives to the commonly used MP2 when constructing practical LNO-CC and related local correlation schemes.

 Several avenues for future work naturally follow from the present study.
 First, beyond the encouraging numerical results reported here, a deeper theoretical understanding of why certain composite corrections---most notably SOSEX---perform substantially better than others would be highly valuable.
-Second, in addition to SOSEX, other beyond-RPA approaches that incorporate exchange effects~\cite{Hebelmann12PRA,Chen18JCTC} or higher-order contributions~\cite{Hebelmann11JCP,Shepherd14JCP} offer promising opportunities to further enhance the accuracy and robustness of LNO-CC.
+Second, in addition to SOSEX, other beyond-RPA approaches that incorporate exchange effects~\cite{Hebelmann12PRA,Chen18JCTC} or higher-order contributions~\cite{Hebelmann11JCP,Shepherd14JCP,Cieslinski23JCTC} offer promising opportunities to further enhance the accuracy and robustness of LNO-CC.
 Finally, the RPA-based strategy presented in this work is general and can be straightforwardly extended to other MP2-based fragment embedding and local correlation frameworks.
 With continued methodological developments along these lines, we anticipate that RPA and its extensions will play an increasingly important role in enabling accurate and efficient high-level quantum chemical calculations for complex molecular and condensed-phase systems.